inesoaresilva/my-website/data/post/working-remotely-from-cape-verde.md

 I definitely look like a tourist there and that doesn't help.
 Every time I would go back home alone during the day, I would hear guys shouting every minute.
 Some of my favorite punchlines were 'I like your mouth' or when they would do just noises 🙃

-Other foreigner women that were there experienced the same.
+Other foreign women that were there experienced the same.

 I never felt in danger but they could be very weird and inappropriate if you wouldn't put a barrier.